 NET WORTH: Unknown

-SOURCE OF WEALTH: Davis & Rock, Venture Capitalist
+SOURCE OF WEALTH: Davis & Rock, venture capitalist

 BACKGROUND: Arthur Rock received his bachelors from Syracuse University, served in the army, and attended Harvard Business School.
 He had an early career on Wall Street, but moved west to California in 1961 and founded investment firm Davis & Rock with the late Tommy Davis.
 Rock became a driving force in the emergence of Silicon Valley and was one of America's first venture capitalists.
 His early investment in Intel in 1968 made him a billionaire, though he's not on the Forbes billionaire list these days.
-Rock played a key role in launching such companies as Fairchild Semiconductor, Teledyne and Apple.
+Rock played a key role in launching such companies as Fairchild Semiconductor, Teledyne, and Apple.

-Last decade, a $25 million gift established the Arthur Rock Center for Entrepreneurship at Harvard Business School.
-The Rock Foundation has funded schools including Syracuse University and University of Washington Law School — which, by the way, is home to the Toni Rembe Dean & Professor of Law.
+Last decade, a $25 million grant established the Arthur Rock Center for Entrepreneurship at Harvard Business School.
+The Rock Foundation has funded schools including Syracuse University and University of Washington Law School — which is home to the Toni Rembe Dean & Professor of Law.
 The connection here is that Toni is a graduate of the University of Washington School of Law.
-Funds have also gone to Lakeside School in Seattle, from which Toni also graduated.
+Funds have also supported Lakeside School in Seattle, from which Toni also graduated.

-Other support through the couple's foundation has gone to outfits such as Breakthrough Collaborative, which "puts low-income middle school students on the path to college and inspires high school and college students to become educators," California Charter Schools Association, which received a $250,000 grant in 2013; Educators for Fair Consideration (E4FC), which "aids low-income immigrant students in their pursuit of a U.S. college education;" Education Reform Now; Foundation for Educational Choice; and United Way Community Schools Program.
-ConnCAN, the Connecticut Coalition for Achievement Now, has received heavy attention and was the recipient of $250,000 in the two most recent tax years available.
-Money has also gone to SF area youth outfits such as Big Brothers Big Sisters of the Bay Area and Boys & Girls Clubs of San Francisco.
+Other support through the couple's foundation has gone to outfits such as Breakthrough Collaborative, which "puts low-income middle school students on the path to college and inspires high school and college students to become educators;" California Charter Schools Association, which received a $250,000 grant in 2013; Educators for Fair Consideration (E4FC), which "aids low-income immigrant students in their pursuit of a U.S. college education;" Education Reform Now; Foundation for Educational Choice; and United Way Community Schools Program.
+ConnCAN, the Connecticut Coalition for Achievement Now, has received heavy attention and was a $250,000 grantee two years in a row.
+Money has also supported SF area youth organizations such as Big Brothers Big Sisters of the Bay Area and Boys & Girls Clubs of San Francisco.

-The Rock Foundation does not provide a clear avenue for contact but below is an address:
+The Rock Foundation does not provide a clear avenue for contact, but below is an address: